If you’re looking for the best sad movies to watch on Netflix, you’ve come to the right place.

 Logan Lerman stars in the movie as Charlie, a young man with no friends and clinical depression.
 He started his freshman year of school and met new friends in Sam (Emma Watson) and her stepbrother Patrick (Ezra Miller).

-However, the struggles with high school life, relationships, and keeping friends all remain secondary to the battles that Charlie has with his depression issues, and which almost cause him to drown despite those around him.
+However, the struggles with high school life, relationships, and keeping friends all remain secondary to the battles that Charlie has with his depression issues, and which almost caused him to drown despite those around him.

 - Wes Craven’s New Nightmare: 10 things you didn’t know - 17th October 2020

 - Paul Thomas Anderson and Maya Rudolph: 10 things you didn’t know about the star couple - 17th October 2020